OathPros/COMP3/source/controls/placeholders.rst

 Initial state placeholders
 --------------------------

 Initial state placeholders are used when an application is first run.
-In addition to filling a blank space where content will eventually be shown, the initial state placeholder can also provide guideance and an encouraging start to the user experience.
+In addition to filling a blank space where content will eventually be shown, the initial state placeholder can also provide guidance and an encouraging start to the user experience.

 Guidelines
 ~~~~~~~~~~

+* Only use an initial state placeholder when the initial state being empty is unavoidable.
+In many cases it is often better to pre-populate the application.
+* Initial state placeholders should be shown until the application is populated.
+If the application becomes empty subsequently, an empty state can be used.
-* The imagery used should be rich and colorful.
+* Imagery should be rich and colorful.
 * The text that accompanies the image should be positive and upbeat.
-This is a moment where you can sell your application and establish a positive identity for it.
 It can also be an opportunity to strike up a relationship with the user by addressing them directly.
-* If there are controls that allow items to be added, it can be appropriate to highlight them using a suggested style (see :ref:`button-styles`) while the list/grid is empty.
-* An initial state placeholder should be shown until the application is populated.
-If the application becomes empty subsequently, an empty state can be used
-* An initial state placeholder should only be used when an application is going to be unavoidably empty.
-In many cases it is often better to pre-populate the application.
+* It can be a good idea to include controls in the initial state, to help people get started.
+This is one place where the :ref:`suggested button style <button-styles>` can be appropriate.

 Empty placeholders
 ~~~~~~~~~~~~~~~~~~